subrata71/hard-reset/README.md

 This app is built using Appsmith.
 Turn any datasource into an internal app in minutes.
 Appsmith lets you drag-and-drop components to build dashboards, write logic with JavaScript objects and connect to any API, database, or GraphQL source.

-//comment added and modified; 5th commit
+//comment added and modified; 5th commit;new app from git

 ![](https://raw.githubusercontent.com/appsmithorg/appsmith/release/static/images/integrations.png)